BlackPearl-Lab/KddCup-2024-OAG-Challenge-1st-Solutions/README.md

 **Organization**: Meituan, Dianping Technology Team

-For details on the solutions for each track, please see the files task1, task2, and task3.
+For details on the solutions for each track, please see the files WhoisWho, PST, and AQA.